jbaubree/vue3-lazy-component/README.md

 ## Known Limitations / TODO

 - ⚠️ Only supports `<script setup>` files for plugin mode
-- ❌ Slots are not passed through yet
-- 🧪 Tests WIP
 - 🧪 Expose types details with comments WIP
 - 🧱 SSR not yet supported